 Advancing technology – technology is advancing at breakneck speeds and we’ve evolved from on premise/behind-the-firewall systems to a SaaS model for almost everything – from emails for daily communication, to CRM solutions, to ERP systems which support all business’s processes and operations including manufacturing, marketing, financials, etc.

 This trend has had a tremendous impact in the intranet space.
 Intranets were built to provide connectivity and integrations, as they help connect to the rest of the world.
-As technology advances, the intranet must adapt and change too; because if it doesn’t it becomes outdated and nobody uses it.
+As technology advances, the intranet must adapt and change too; because if it doesn’t it becomes outdated and nobody uses it, causing low employee engagement.

 Technology also has put a hand-held device in everybody’s hand.
 There are lots of options to choose from and most people develop a preference for one over the other and will not switch unless compelled to do so.
 If your company sanctioned tools and apps do not work on their device, they will abandon them (tools/apps) causing dispersal of data which then becomes hard to share and find.